 - Review the settings.
 To change any settings, click Back.

-- Learn how to expand your private cloud.
+- Learn how to manage your private cloud resources and activity.